manguluka/chimera-manager/readme.md

 - [x] I want a record of who changed what
 - [ ] I want staff to have an interface where they can sort by month/week/day, draft/published, internal/external, category
 - [ ] I want to notify instructors of their students and class status changes automatically
+- [ ] I want non-staff to submit proposal for events (must be users first)
-- [ ] I want members, the public and staff to be able to add to an event
+- [ ] I want staff to be able to add to an event
     - [ ] I want attendees to get an email confirmation with class info, reminders, a link to cancel and a receipt
     - [ ] I want to enforce attendee limits by not allowing more signups or automatically cancelling event by cancellation period if minimum wasn't hit
     - [ ] I want to automatically notify attendees and instructors of cancellation, refund students and cancel on Meetup.com